 Incredible wildlife, varied landscapes, warm people and thrilling adventures await you on this unforgettable student travel through South Africa.
-From working with the youth of South Africa, to unforgettable wildlife safaris viewing the Big 5 in Kruger National Park this program combines service, wildlife education, cultural immersion, and adventure, and will truly be your experience of a lifetime.
+From working with the youth of South Africa, to unforgettable wildlife safaris viewing the Big 5 in Kruger National Park, this program combines service, wildlife education, cultural immersion, and adventure.
+It will truly be your experience of a lifetime.

 We begin this trip with a chaperoned overseas group flight from New York to Johannesburg.
 Our trip leaders greet you at the airport and are with you from check-in onward.
 Everyone has the opportunity to begin trip bonding before we even land.
 For our many travelers from outside the New York area, we strongly encourage all participants to join our group flight to South Africa and are happy to assist you with arranging connecting flights at suitable times into New York.

 For your return from Cape Town, we offer a chaperoned flight to New York.
 You may choose to join that flight and arrange transfers (if required) at suitable times after the group has cleared customs and immigration in the USA; or you may fly from Cape Town to your home city and our leaders help you check-in and remain in the airport until flights at designated times have departed.